-- Have adequately trained and physically able, paid staff on duty/premises to provide 24 hours, 7-days a week coverage.
-(Staff may not be asleep during their assigned shifts); - (2) Use volunteers only at the discretion of the USPO/USPSO CO; - (3) Keep written position descriptions that accurately describe current duties for all staff performing services under this agreement; - (4) Establish minimum employment qualifications for all staff performing services under this agreement; - (5) Have, at a minimum, one staff member on each shift that is trained in emergency CPR and first aid; - (6) Use practitioners providing clinical counseling services that have at least one of the following:
+- Have adequately trained, paid staff on duty/premises to provide 24 hours, 7-days a week coverage.
+(Staff may not be asleep during their assigned shifts); - (2) Use volunteers only at the discretion of the CO; - (3) Keep written position descriptions that accurately describe current duties for all staff performing services under this agreement; - (4) Establish minimum employment qualifications for all staff performing services under this agreement;

-(a) an advanced degree (masters or doctoral level) in behavioral science, preferably psychology or social work, or

-(b) a BA/BS and at least two years of drug treatment training and/or experience;

-(7) Have counselors that are licensed and certified and/or have credentials to engage in substance use treatment intervention recognized by the state or local certifying authority his/her state's regulatory board and/or accrediting agency; and c.
-Code Compliance d.
-Sleeping and Bathroom Facilities

-(8) Only use paraprofessionals under the supervision of a staff member who meets the requirements described in item (6) (a) and (b) 7 above, and after obtaining the approval of the CO. contracting officer or designee.
-Interns may be considered paraprofessionals.
+- (5) Have, at a minimum, one staff member on each shift that is trained in emergency CPR and first aid; - (6) Have counselors that are in good standing as licensed and certified to engage provide in substance use treatment recognized as defined by his/her their state's regulatory board and/or accrediting agency; and - (7) Only use paraprofessionals under the supervision of a staff member who meets the requirements described in item 6 above, and after obtaining the approval of the CO.

+c.
+Code Compliance

-- (1) Comply with all applicable (e.g., building sanitation, health, fire electrical, zoning) laws, ordinances and codes. - (2) Upon request of the USPO/USPSO CO, the vendor shall document compliance with, non-applicability of, any item in c.
+- (1) Comply with all applicable (e.g., building sanitation, health, fire electrical, zoning) laws, ordinances, and codes. - (2) Upon request of the CO, the vendor shall document compliance with, non-applicability of, any item in c.
 (1) above.